zhathawa/portfolio/README.md

 			# sorting algorithm implementations
 			# multi-threading

+		-> C:
-		-> C currently has an example of a terminal shell program and associated makefile.
+			# Example of a terminal shell program and associated makefile.
+			# Threading/ directory has various examples of multi-threaded computation done for class assignments.